Chasing Away Nightmares

 This page contains affiliate links.
 Please visit our disclosure page for more information.

-Chasing Away Nightmares; Soothing
+Chasing Away Nightmares; Soothing Nightmares in Children

 Nightmares are normal but upsetting, Try our ideas for chasing away nightmares in children so all the family can sleep through the night.
 When my daughter was six she had a reoccurring nightmare that resulted in many interrupted nights for the whole family.
 More disturbing than the interrupted sleep were the sobs coming from our daughter, backed by her infallible belief that her parents could fix this problem.
 After all, when you are six, parents should have complete control over every aspect of your life, right?
 So we tried soothing her, we tried to manage the stress that we knew she was experiencing.
-Kindergarten can be stressful and her teacher had been on medical leave for weeks but the nightmare continued.
+Kindergarten can be stressful and her teacher had been on medical leave for weeks but the nightmares continued.

 Draw a picture of the nightmare.